VirtusLab/akka-serialization-helper/README.md

 ## Missing Codec registration

-If a codec is not registered there will be problems in a runtime.
-To solve that an annotation [`@org.virtuslab.ash.Serializer`](https://github.com/VirtusLab/akka-serialization-helper/blob/main/annotation/src/main/scala/org/virtuslab/ash/annotation/Serializer.scala) can be used.
+If a codec is not registered, there will be problems in a runtime.
+This will lead to a missing codec for Akka serialization.
+It's one of the main caveats of using a serializer that depends on the compile-time.
+To solve that, an annotation [`@org.virtuslab.ash.Serializer`](https://github.com/VirtusLab/akka-serialization-helper/blob/main/annotation/src/main/scala/org/virtuslab/ash/annotation/Serializer.scala) can be used.